Henley Beach Restricted Area – Personal Motorised Vessels (including Jet Skis) at Henley and Grange

-Council has received feedback regarding the safety concerns associated with personal watercraft, in particular jet skis creating safety hazards for swimmers which prompted these measures to be implemented.
+These restrictions have been implemented due to safety concerns.
+Council received feedback about safety concerns associated with personal watercraft, in particular jet skis, creating safety hazards for swimmers.

 Whilst the restricted area applies at Henley Beach, motorised vessels including Jet Skis can be used at other locations along our coastline.
 Access to the water is via local boat ramps, such as at West Beach as launching and retrieving of motorised vessels is not permitted from the foreshore within the Charles Sturt area.